 A: I graduated in 2008 and actually completed my summer internship at Diamond.
 From the beginning, PwC made us all feel welcome.
 They did everything from introducing us to the PwC culture to sharing the intellectual capital that we could use at our client sites on a day-to-day basis; it was a great experience.
-I love sharing that story whenever I have the chance to go back to campus and talk to students getting ready to launch their career.
+I love sharing that story whenever I have the chance to go back and talk to students getting ready to launch their career.

 Q: What prompted you to choose Argentina as the location for your global mobility assignment?

 A: When you have a network of firms in many countries like PricewaterhouseCoopers does, the world is at your fingertips!
 I wanted to improve my technical Spanish and be in an environment and culture that I found extremely interesting.
 I also wanted to pick a PwC firm that has a strong Advisory network and presence.
 It has been a fantastic experience!